umarqazii/guessing-game-shram/README.md

 This is a React-based application for a guessing game.
 The player will have to guess a randomly stored number between 1-10 within 3 tries.
 If they succeed, an increment will be made in the score.
 To keep the score on increasing you have to win games Consequetively.
-Highscore is the hisghest number of games won consequetively.
+Highscore is the highest number of games won consequetively.
 A leadership board is maintained to rank the players on the basis of their highest scores.
 As soon as the player makes a highest score, it will be stored in the database accordingly.

 ## Features